elliotthill/go-code-remote/readme.md

 npm start
 ```

-Which will run the dev server, which is basically nodemon and webpack running together.
+Which will run the dev server, nodemon and webpack running together.

-I suggest using babel with a file watcher, or equivalent, to build your .ts and .tsx files as you go.
-Babel config is included.

-You will also need to build Tailwind CSS as you go
+The front end site runs in its own npm module.
+So run that too for ts compilation of React
+templates and tailwind bundling
 ```
-npx tailwindcss -i assets/css/style.css -o assets/css/output.css --watch
+cd client
+npm start
 ```

 ## Running tests